shaneawilson/ticket-lifecycle/README.md

 ![image](https://github.com/shaneawilson/ticket-lifecycle/assets/148294831/81b2b4d9-910a-4447-902f-f9d2621da683)

-Troubleshooting problems with properly assigned department and resolving each issue.
+  In the above images, I am troubleshooting each ticket with the properly assigned help desk professional and leaving a note when the problem is resolved.
 <br />

 ![image](https://github.com/shaneawilson/ticket-lifecycle/assets/148294831/ec650b8c-7d8c-442c-a7e7-770dc4020368)

 All problems resolved, no open tickets.
+Operating under the admin panel, I am checking for any open tickets, as well as, reading notes left by departments.
+Closing any tickets that have been resolved by individuals that do not have the permissions granted to them to close their own tickets.
 <br />